ngUpgraders/ng-forward/README.md

 The Angular 2.x API has changed a lot and is hopefully starting to stabilize.
 However, obviously there will be more changes before final release.

-Our goal in ng-forward will be to adjust to changes but support the old syntax with deprecation warnings.
+Our goal in ng-forward will be to adjust to changes and provide the same level of deprecation support and breaking changes as Angular 2.

 #### Does ng-forward support all Angular 2.x features?